mrep1085/AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_12-setup-an-iot-edge-gateway.md

 1. In the **Virtual Machine Name** textbox, enter **vm-az220-training-gw0001-{your-id}**

-1. In the **Device Connection String** field, enter a the connection string value from the previous exercise.
+1. In the **Device Connection String** field, enter the connection string value from the previous exercise.

 1. In the **Virtual Machine Size** field, ensure **Standard_DS1_v2** is entered.